 Some people benefit from medication, others don’t.
 Remember that it’s your choice.
 Whatever your preference, don’t accept a diagnosis of mental illness without getting a second, third, or fourth opinion.
 And do your own research – see below.

 From the ‘Hearing Voices’ perspective,

 offensive voices are a cry for help

 As such, they’re part of the solution, not part of the problem.
-These voices want to bring your attention on a part of your psyche that hurts so much it needs urgent attention, love and healing.
+These voices want to bring your attention to a part of your psyche that hurts so much it needs urgent attention, love, and healing.
 In most cases, the hurt goes back to childhood abuse or other traumas.

 So yes, there’s hope.
 Voices can be treated in such a way that their messages eventually shift from hostile to friendly.
 And ego-state therapy (or Voice Dialogue) is one of the techniques used successfully to create such a shift.

 For help with disturbing voices, please go to www.intervoiceonline.org, and from there to local organisations in your area.

 You might also like to read my three blog posts about the Voice Hearing Congress 2013.

 And please watch the following video: Eleanor Longden 14 minutes